Bond girl: Multiple appearances

 Prior to the series being rebooted in 2006 with Casino Royale, Sylvia Trench was the only Bond girl character to appear in more than one film (Dr. No in 1962 and From Russia with Love in 1963).
 She was meant to be Bond's regular girlfriend, but was dropped after her appearance in the second film.
-After the series was rebooted, Miss Moneypenny (Naomie Harris) was re-introduced in Skyfall (2012) as an agent assisting Bond in his mission and her characterisation was closer to that of a Bond girl; following her demotion at the end of Skyfall, the character returned for the next film, Spectre (2015), as M's personal assistant, and the characterisation of Moneypenny was closer to that of the original series.
 Léa Seydoux, who played Madeleine Swann in Spectre, reprised her role in No Time to Die (2021).

 In the Eon series, three actresses have made reappearances as different Bond girls: Martine Beswick and Nadja Regin both first appeared in From Russia with Love, and then appeared in Thunderball and Goldfinger, respectively.
 Maud Adams played Andrea Anders in The Man with the Golden Gun (1974) and the eponymous character in Octopussy (1983).

 If the non-Eon produced films, Casino Royale (1967) and Never Say Never Again (1983), are included, several other actresses have also been a Bond girl more than once: Ursula Andress in Dr. No (1962) and Casino Royale (1967); Angela Scoular in On Her Majesty's Secret Service (1969) and Casino Royale (1967); Valerie Leon in The Spy Who Loved Me (1977) and Never Say Never Again.

+Criticism

+Naomie Harris, who plays Eve Moneypenny in three Bond films, has criticised the term "Bond girl".
+In 2015, she called it demeaning and suggested that it be replaced with "Bond woman".
+Monica Bellucci, who became the oldest "Bond girl" at the age of 50, when she was cast in Spectre, stated: "I can't say I'm a Bond girl because I'm too mature to be a Bond girl.
+I say Bond lady; Bond woman."